We're excited to announce details for this tax season!

 If you are a taxpayer claiming the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC), please read this.
-For the second year, the IRS will begin releasing your refunds after February 15.
+For the third year, the IRS will begin releasing your refunds after February 15.
 However, the agency cautions taxpayers that these refunds are not likely to start arriving in bank accounts or on debit cards until the week of February 27.
 To find out more about this important change, please click here.

 This program is funded in part by a Community Partnership Grant from Frederick County Government.